DataTalksClub/machine-learning-zoomcamp/03-classification/05-risk.md

 * `df.groupby('x').y.agg([mean()])` - returns a dataframe with mean of y series grouped by x series
 * `display(x)` displays an output in the cell of a jupyter notebook.

-The entire code of this project is available in [this jupyter notebook](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/main/03-classification/notebook.ipynb).